LovelaceAcademy/Learn/_posts/2021-06-08-starting-your-journey.markdown

 - On-chain storage of _additional_ data comes at a cost (e.g. metadata)

 #### Technical Limitations?
-- Benefits of decentralisation and having a trusted global network of value outweighs the raw technical limitations (e.g. limited throughput & storage) of the base layer
+- The benefits of decentralisation and having an open and trusted global network of value **outweighs** the raw technical limitations (e.g. limited throughput & storage) of the base layer
 - Scaling solutions are already on the way
 - Blockchains or distributed ledgers are meant to complement, not replace traditional IT infrastructure